-MIR 599 - Dissertation
+MIR 599 - Thesis

-Prerequisite: Req. in Last Semester
+Prerequisite: Reg. in Last Semester

-All students in the M.A. program should complete a dissertation on a subject of their choice as part of their postgraduate degree.
+All students in the M.A. program should complete a Thesis on a subject of their choice as part of their postgraduate degree.
 The Dissertation is worth 6 credit hours, and is compulsory for students taking the Master of International Relations degree.
 The dissertation offers students the opportunity to develop, organize and carry out a research that will further develop their research and written skills; it is the culmination of studies in International Relations.
 The dissertation will provide students with an opportunity to integrate and hone a variety of skills acquired and extended during their studies, and to significantly deepen their knowledge.
-In the final semester, students will select and finalize a dissertation supervisors, submit the dissertation the wide-ranging topic, empirical or be wholly or largely library-based or and culminate in the submission of a 20.000-word dissertation.
+In the final semester, students will select and finalize a dissertation